Kaileshwaran13/consoleBasedApplication_Student/README.md

 # Student Database Management System - C++

 ## Introduction
-The Student Database Management System (SDMS) is a simple and efficient solution for managing student information in an educational institution.
+The Student Database Management System is a simple and efficient solution for managing student information in an educational institution.
 This system provides basic CRUD (Create, Read, Update, Delete) operations to handle student records effectively using C++.

 ## Features
 - **Create:** Add new student records with comprehensive details.